-In order to make PolyMorpher as accessible as possible, PolyMorpher will strive to minimize the programming experience required to effectively play the game.
+In order to make PolyMorpher as accessible as possible, PolyMorpher will assume minimal prior programming experience.
 Previous programming experience will not be assumed.
 Introduction of OOP concepts will be done in a way that does not overwhelm the player.
+Figure 2 shows the proposed solution process flow.